 In addition, moments can be controlled about orthogonal axes to simulate specified moment-to-shear ratios that would correspond to assumed lateral load distributions on the structural subassemblage.
 Rotation or moment about the vertical axis can be controlled to eliminate or simulate limited torsional effects on the test structure.
 Furthermore, the MAST System can test planar assemblies in a straightforward manner, which in traditional laboratory setups often requires cumbersome ancillary lateral framing schemes to constrain out-of-plane effects.
 At the MAST Lab, the 6-DOF control can be used to eliminate out-of-plane deformations.

 Hydraulic control software (HCC) was developed in-house as the principal means of controlling the MAST System actuators.
 The HCC interfaces with the control software provided by MTS Systems to present a heads-up display of the system status and to enable control of the system using a ramp and hold protocol.

-The target endlevels describing the new position or force level of the crosshead and ancillary actuators are input along with the time period to reach those levels.
-The MAST System operator then sets the move command and ramp function in order to achieve the desired endlevels.
+The target end levels describing the new position or force level of the crosshead and ancillary actuators are input along with the ramp time desired to reach those levels.
+The MAST System operator then sets the move command and ramp function to achieve the desired end levels.

 Features of HCC include:

 Heads-up status display that puts key system information into an easily understood format:

 - Feedbacks (crosshead DOFs, ancillary and individual actuators)